Made in L.A. (EP)

 Made in L.A.
-(M.I.L.A.) is the debut extended play (EP) by American R&B recording artist Mila J. It was released on October 14, 2014, by Motown Records.
+(M.I.L.A.) is the debut extended play (EP) by American R&B recording artist Mila J. It was released on October 14, 2014, by Motown Records and Capitol Records.
 The EP features guest appearances by B.o.B, with the production, which was provided by DJ Mustard, among others.
 The EP was supported by two singles: "Smoke, Drink, Break-Up" and "My Main" featuring Ty Dolla Sign.